 What are message brokers?

 Message brokers are software that enables various systems, services, and applications to exchange information and communicate with one another.
-In simplest terms, message brokers act as a middleman for different services, such as a web application.
+In simplest terms, message brokers act as middlemen to configure different services, such as web applications.

 The process takes place when your message broker translates messages between different messaging protocols.
 Interdependent services will “talk” to each other even if they are on different platforms or written in different languages.